llafuente/js-2dmath/docs/matrix23.markdown

 <a name="Matrix23-inverse"></a>
 * **inverse** (*out*: Matrix23, *m2d*: Matrix23)

-  @TODO this a transformation matrix, what inverse means for us, mirror ?
+  *todo*: this a transformation matrix, what inverse means for us, mirror ?

 <a name="Matrix23-transpose"></a>
 * **transpose** (*out*: Matrix23, *m2d*: Matrix23)

-  @TODO needed ?
+  *todo*: needed ?

 <a name="Matrix23-determinant"></a>
 * **determinant** (*out*: Matrix23, *m2d*: Matrix23)

-  @TODO review & test
+  *todo*: review & test

 <a name="Matrix23-translationMatrix"></a>